vyca2017/content/content/tutorials/authentication/react-apollo-email.md

 ![](../../images/building-instagram-in-5-minutes-field.gif)

-We also add two required fields to the `User` model.
-Go to your `User` model and create the two required fields `emailSubscription` of type boolean and `name` of type String.
+We also add two required fields to the `User` type.
+Go to your `User` type and create the two required fields `emailSubscription` of type boolean and `name` of type String.

 ### 1.3 Setting the permissions

-To make our application behave correctly we have to setup permissions for the `Post` and `User` model in our project.
+To make our application behave correctly we have to setup permissions for the `Post` and `User` type in our project.

-As we want to restrict the creation of posts only to `AUTHENTICATED` users, we have to create the according permission for `Create Node` on the `Post` model.
+As we want to restrict the creation of posts only to `AUTHENTICATED` users, we have to create the according permission for `Create Node` on the `Post` type.

 ![](./create-post-permissions.png)